CHDP: Cooperative Hybrid Diffusion Policies for Reinforcement Learning in Parameterized Action Space: Experiments

-\textbf{The Ablation of Both.} The `w/o Both` variant, which lacks both the codebook and the sequential update mechanism, exhibits a near-total performance failure in both environments (31.5\% and 10.7\%).
+\textbf{The Ablation of Both.} The `w/o Both` variant, which lacks both the codebook and the sequential update mechanism, exhibits a large performance degradation in both environments (52.4\% and 54.6\%).
 This result provides evidence that CHDP's success stems from a {synergistic interplay} between its components, confirming that both the codebook and sequential update are indispensable.